unclepaul84/occ-ui-cache-prototype/README.md

 * In-Memory Processing - does not touch disk
 * Stateless - allowing for horizontal scaling
 * Embeddable into existing JVMs
-* Hydrates itself from Kakfa
+* Hydrates itself from Kakfa (or any other persistent store)

 ### Code Example
 ```java